shelvacu/storybouncer-heroku/views/development.md

 If any of the below apply, feel free to email me!

-* You're bored
+* You're bored.
-* You have an idea for the site
+* You have an idea for the site.
-* You have an idea for another site (but don't expect a reply if you say something like "it's facebook but better")
-* You saw some awesome youtube video I might like
+* You saw some awesome youtube video I might like.
-* You really want one of the features in the above sections to be implemented faster
+* You really want one of the features in the above sections to be implemented faster.
-* You're awesome and I should know about you
+* You're awesome and I should know about you.
-* You're having a great day and want to tell me about it
+* You're having a great day and want to tell me about it.
-* You know of a reason that should be on this list but isn't
+* You know of a reason that should be on this list but isn't.
-* You really want to email me and the reason isn't listed above for some reason
+* You really want to email me and the reason isn't listed above for some reason.
-* You can't think of a reason
+* You can't think of a reason.

 EMAIL: <theGuy@storybouncer.com>